 How to find internships in Wisconsin relevant to a business degree?

-Obtaining an online business degree in Wisconsin can significantly enhance career mobility and advancement.
-The state's diverse economy, which includes manufacturing, finance, and healthcare sectors, demands skilled business professionals capable of adapting to various roles.
-According to the Wisconsin Department of Workforce Development, business and financial occupations are projected to grow by 7.5% from 2020 to 2030, indicating increased job opportunities for degree holders.
+An online business degree can significantly enhance career mobility and advancement for professionals in Wisconsin.
+The state's growing economy, particularly in sectors like manufacturing, finance, and healthcare, demands skilled business leaders.
+According to the Wisconsin Department of Workforce Development, business and financial occupations are projected to grow by 7% through 2030, faster than the average for all occupations.

 How does studying for a business degree in Wisconsin prepare for interdisciplinary roles?